UnitySuperEditor/SuperEditor/README.md

 # ![CodeTemplate](https://github.com/UnitySuperEditor/SuperEditor/blob/master/Gif%20Tutorials/CodeTemplate.gif)

-Hieararchy enhancements is an editor extension that adds some often used functions to the hierarchy window, which can significantly simplify the development process.
+Hierarchy enhancements is an editor extension that adds some often used functions to the hierarchy window, which can significantly simplify the development process.

 ### Edit scripts Quickly
-Hieararchy enhancements lists GameObject's all components.
+Hierarchy enhancements lists GameObject's all components.
 You can right-click on component icon to quickly edit the script, or you can drag and drop the object directly to access the scripts that are on the GameObject.

 # ![QuicklyEditScripts](https://github.com/UnitySuperEditor/SuperEditor/blob/master/Gif%20Tutorials/QuickOpenScripts.gif)